podchez/library-monolith/README.md

 - **Swagger**

 ## Deployment :rocket:
+Required software:
-Open terminal for running bash scripts (for example Git Bash) and type `bash start.sh`
+- terminal for running bash scripts (for example Git Bash)
+- docker

+**Open the terminal and type `bash start.sh`**
-(The application should start locally on port 8070)
+(the application should start locally on port 8070)

 ## Security :closed_lock_with_key: